History of the New York City Subway: Ridership and service cuts

 In April 1975 it was planned that all rush hour 1 trains would begin running to 242nd Street; these runs had previously terminated at 137th Street.
 During midday hours, trains on the 1 were to be shortened to five cars.
 In July, it was planned that the EE would be discontinued; N trains were to have been extended to Continental Avenue via the Queens Boulevard Line to replace it.
 Manhattan-bound N trains were to continue running express, while in the opposite direction they would run local.
 N trains would alternate between terminating at Whitehall Street or Coney Island during rush hours.
 CC trains, in July, were planned to be extended from Hudson Terminal to Rockaway Park replacing the E, which was to have been cut back to Hudson Terminal.
 The K was planned to be discontinued in July.

-The changes that were supposed to take place in July instead took effect on August 30.
-215 more runs were eliminated on that date.
+The changes that were supposed to take place in July instead took effect on August 30 with 215 more runs eliminated that date.
 In 1967 there were 8,200 daily trips, and on August 30, 1976, there were 6,337 daily trips.

 On December 14, 1976, the NYCTA proposed another package of service cuts.
 The cuts, planned to take effect in January 1977, would have eliminated service on the Bowling Green–South Ferry Shuttle, the Franklin Avenue Shuttle, and AA service, which would be replaced by the A during late nights.
 GG service would be truncated to Queens Plaza during late evenings and late nights.
 B and N service would have been cut back to shuttles, running between 36th Street and Coney Island on their respective lines.
 It was also proposed that during off-peak hours 10-car trains would be cut to eight, six or four car trains.

+In 1986, the NYCTA launched a study to determine whether to close 79 stations on 11 routes, spread across all four of the boroughs that the subway system served, due to low ridership and high repair costs.
+Numerous figures, including New York City Council member Carol Greitzer, criticized the plans.